 Updates and announcements

-The project involves construction of a 2.4km long section of highway with a 110km/h design speed to the west of Grong Grong.
-The highway would remain two-lane, with turning lanes at intersections to provide access into Grong Grong.
+The project involves building a new two-lane 2.7km long section of highway with a 110km/h design speed to the west of Grong Grong.
+The new road will feature turning lanes at intersections to provide access into Grong Grong.

-The project would include maintenance work on the existing highway before handing over the road to Narrandera Shire Council, streetlighting, town improvements and a signposting scheme to attract passing traffic into the town.
+The project also includes maintenance work on the existing highway before the road is returned to Narrandera Shire Council, streetlighting, town improvements and a signposting scheme to attract passing traffic into the town.